 BLM Idaho Resource Advisory Council’s Lava Ridge Subcommittee to meet

-The meeting will begin at 9:00 a.m. and adjourn at 5:00 p.m.
-Mountain Daylight Time.
-A complete agenda and Zoom connection information is available on the Proposed Lava Ridge Wind Energy Project Subcommittee website at https://www.blm.gov/get-involved/resource-advisory-council/near-you/idaho/lava-ridge-subcommittee
+Complete agendas and Zoom connection information is available on the BLM Lava Ridge Wind Project Subcommittee website at https://on.doi.gov/3GqWdGe.

 The 15-member BLM Idaho Resource Advisory Council provides a forum that brings together stakeholders with diverse interests to provide advice and recommendations to the BLM on issues and challenges associated with the Bureau’s multiple use mission.
-The BLM Idaho Resource Advisory Council formed the Proposed Lava Ridge Wind Energy Project Subcommittee to compile information and conduct research, in accordance with the BLM Idaho Resource Advisory Council Charter.
-The BLM Shoshone Field Office is currently developing an Environmental Impact Statement to analyze the proposed Lava Ridge Wind Energy Project, a commercial-scale wind energy facility that is proposed to be constructed on BLM-managed public land in southern Idaho.
+The BLM Idaho Resource Advisory Council formed the Lava Ridge Wind Project Subcommittee to compile information and conduct research on the proposed renewable energy project.

-A public comment period is scheduled for 4:00 p.m. on July 7.
-Depending on the number of people wishing to comment and time available, the amount of time for individual oral comments may be limited.
-Written comments may also be submitted before the meeting via email to MJ Byrne, Idaho Resource Advisory Council Coordinator at email@example.com.
+A public comment period is scheduled for 11:15 a.m. on Jan.
+25 and 2:30 p.m. on Feb.
+8. Depending on the number of people wishing to comment and time available, the amount of time for individual comments may be limited.
+Written comments may also be submitted before the meeting via email to Idaho RAC Coordinator MJ Byrne at firstname.lastname@example.org.